-This data type also put into consideration the unit of measurement.
+This data type also puts into consideration the unit of measurement.
 Interval data, for instance, can only measure in degrees Celsius and Fahrenheit, while ratio data can also measure in Kelvin.

 When applying for admission in a school, for instance, your O level results may add up to your score.
 Therefore, the admission board may ask you to input your grades—A is 5 points, B is 4 points, C is 3 points, D is 2 points and E is 1 point.
 All these points are added together to make your total admission score.

-The height of a person, measured in centimetres, metres, inches etc. is continuous data.
+The height of a person, measured in centimeters, meters, inches, etc. is continuous data.

 This score is not only quantitative but also has quantitative properties.
 An IQ test score is an example of uncountably finite categorical data.